Naomi Wolf: COVID-19 pandemic

 During the COVID-19 pandemic, Wolf has frequently promoted COVID-19 misinformation, misinformation related to vaccination and 5G conspiracy theories.
 After Joe Biden was elected U.S. president, Wolf tweeted on November 9, 2020: "If I'd known Biden was open to 'lockdowns' as he now states, which is something historically unprecedented in any pandemic, and a terrifying practice, one that won't ever end because elites love it, I would never have voted for him."
-In February 2021, Wolf said on Tucker Carlson Tonight on Fox News that government COVID-19 restrictions were turning the U.S. "into a totalitarian state before everyone's eyes", and went on to say, "I really hope we wake up quickly, because history also shows that it's a small window in which people can fight back before it is too dangerous to fight back."
+In February 2021, Wolf said on Fox News's Tucker Carlson Tonight that government COVID-19 restrictions were turning the U.S. "into a totalitarian state before everyone's eyes", adding, "I really hope we wake up quickly, because history also shows that it's a small window in which people can fight back before it is too dangerous to fight back."

 In a March 2021 interview for Sky News Australia, Wolf claimed that lockdown policies are an "invention" of Chinese leader Xi Jinping.
-She also said that "Every human right in law is being violated", that Australians are being "lied to over and over", and that Australians are being psychologically tortured.

-On April 19, 2021, Wolf alleged that National Institute of Allergy and Infectious Diseases director Anthony Fauci, Biden's chief medical advisor, "doesn't work for us", asserting he had loyalties to Israel that interfered with service to public health.
+She also said that "Every human right in law is being violated", that Australians were being "lied to over and over", and that Australians were being psychologically tortured.
+On April 19, 2021, Wolf alleged that National Institute of Allergy and Infectious Diseases director Anthony Fauci, Biden's chief medical advisor, "doesn't work for us", claiming he had loyalties to Israel that interfered with service to public health.
 Wolf pointed to $1 million she said Fauci had received from Israel.
-It was actually the Dan David Prize, a prestigious private award that Fauci received in 2021 for public service.
+It was actually the Dan David Prize, a private award Fauci received in 2021 for public service.
+Wolf further compared Fauci to Satan.

 Wolf opposes COVID-19 vaccine passports, saying they represent "the absolute end of the line for human liberty in the West."

-Wolf has frequently shared conspiracy theories concerning the safety and efficacy of vaccines against COVID-19.
+She has frequently shared conspiracy theories about COVID-19 vaccines' safety and efficacy.
 In April 2021, she was instrumental in amplifying and spreading myths that the vaccines cause female infertility.
 Wolf's conspiratorial and anti-vaccine stance has been criticized as irresponsible, and she has also been the subject of ridicule.